Bumblebee workers can lay unfertilised eggs

 A recent study on Bombus terrestris showed that 10% of adult male bumblebees came from worker-laid eggs.

-The photograph on the right shows a Bombus hortorum male who has spent the night inside a flower, and the one above right shows a male resting under a flower head.
+The photograph on the right shows a Bombus hortorum male who has spent the night inside a flower, and the one above shows a male resting under a flower head.

 Males do not return to the nest once they have left it, so spend their nights either inside or hanging under flower heads.
 In the morning they are often very lethargic and may appear to be ill, but this is normal.
 They just need to get up heat by drinking nectar or being warmed by the sun or both.